alexeilebedev/openacr/txt/acr.md

 #### The -merge option

 The `-merge` option also reads stdin, but whole records aren't replaced.
 If a new record is found on input, it is inserted as with insert.
+This is sometimes called 'upsert' in other systems.
 When a record being inserted exists in the dataset, any attributes from the new record replace attributes in the original records.
 Let's illustrate using the same `t` table.
 We'll need another column, call it `val2`, and set `val` back to 3: